hsimingg/CSARCH2-G9-Exhibit/README.md

 Adolfo: I learned how a processor with extremely limited resources organizes and prioritizes work, how it handles operations under overload, and how the system recovers from an error condition instead of failing outright.

-MJ: Researching about the Apollo 11 1202 alarm made me realize the importance of having efficient design.
+Mikael: Researching about the Apollo 11 1202 alarm made me realize the importance of having efficient design.
 The system successfully reported the problem and managed the data overload by stopping low priority tasks, ensuring that critical functions did not fail or lose processing time which allowed the first humans to successfully land on the Moon.

-Tophi: I learned a lot about responsive design.
+Isaiah: I learned a lot about responsive design.
 Sometimes, we have to allow a horizontal scroll (`overflow-x: auto`) for a fixed-width container because it is a much more user-friendly solution on mobile than trying to force a difficult desktop layout to squish and shrink

 ## Challenges Encountered
 Kimberly: